pyconau/2018.pycon-au.org/cfp.md

 PaperCall will hide the information you provide in your "Profile Details" section from PyCon AU organisers until we choose to de-anonymise it.
 De-anonymisation is a one-time process that will apply to all submissions at the same time.
 We will trigger this once the review process has been completed.

-This means that the information you provided in your PaperCall Profile Details will become visible to the PyCon organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
+This means that the information you provided in your PaperCall Profile Details will become visible to the PyCon AU organisers, and we can begin the work of selecting talks, and putting together the beginnings of the conference schedule.
 You are welcome to provide demographic information in this section.

 Information in your PaperCall bio includes: